ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 # Active Teams

-Here you can find the full list of active Teams inside the IPFS Org.
+These are the active teams inside the IPFS Org.

 **Working Groups**
 - [**Project Operations**](#project-operations)